Gleec Price Reaches $0.11 (GLEEC)

 According to CryptoCompare, “Gleec proposes a purely peer-to-peer version of electronic cash that allow online payments to be sent directly from one party to another without going through a financial institution, without the risks and the fees.Gleec Coin has an ecosystem where it can be used for services and products.
 Users will be able to enjoy a range of bonuses across all of our services by using the tokens with security and practicality.
 The Gleec Coin will be the main circulating token for our e-commerce and services ecosystem.
 Accompanied with the functional improvement and the incorporation of partners, the application of the Gleec Coin Token will be diversified with time. “

-It is usually not currently possible to buy alternative cryptocurrencies such as Gleec directly using US dollars.
-Investors seeking to trade Gleec should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+It is usually not possible to buy alternative cryptocurrencies such as Gleec directly using U.S. dollars.
+Investors seeking to trade Gleec should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Gleec using one of the exchanges listed above.

 Receive News & Updates for Gleec Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Gleec and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.